Great Vegan Pasta Recipes

 I come from an Italian family and love my vegan pasta recipes.
 I think I ate pasta all the way back to when I was in the womb!

 Eating this vegan pasta recipe is like putting summer in your mouth.
 I absolutely love it.
 This pasta la caprese is my mom's recipe, and when I was younger I would request it on my birthday.
 I probably still would if I lived near my mom.
-Her recipe actually includes a package of mozzarella cheese, so nowadays I either leave that out or add a high-quality fake cheese instead.
+Her recipe actually includes a package of mozzarella cheese, so nowadays I either leave that out or add a high-quality vegan cheese like Daiya instead.

 Note: I use whole grain pasta, but you could use basic semolina.
 It's important to get the penne rigate, which has ridges, because they allow the sauce to stick to the pasta.
 Yum!